CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 ### 3.13.
 Hunter's Nexus (`/hunters-nexus`)
 - **Description:** Session-based game management hub, supporting multiple characters.
 - **Functionality:**
     - **Multi-Character Display**: Main view displays a grid of party members (up to 4).
 Each character's card prominently shows their image, name, and interactive trackers for HP, Sanity, and Bleed Points.
 Clicking a character's card (header area) sets them as active.
-The character's MV and DEF are hidden from this main card view but remain in the detailed modal.
-Stat trackers are stacked vertically (HP, then Sanity, then Bleed).
     - **Active Character Focus**: Arsenal selection and detailed modal views operate on the selected active character.
-The active character's image is prominently displayed above the party grid.
     - Party Management Dialog: Add/remove characters.
-"Manage Party" button relocated to the page header.
+"Manage Party" button located in the page header.
     - Stat tracking (HP, Sanity, Bleed Points) with session modifiers.
 MV and DEF visible only in modal.
     - Session Crypto Tracker: Global for the session.
     - Arsenal and equipment display for active character (images of selected arsenal).